 Grand Valley State University's Master of Science in Engineering (M.S.E.) is an accredited program offered through the university's School of Engineering in the Seymour and Esther Padnos College of Engineering and Computing The M.S.E program is a design oriented program and is closely integrated with local West Michigan businesses, taught in outstanding state-of-the-art facilities.

 While research is a key component to the graduate students' education at GVSU, emphasis is also placed on practical experience directly related to current engineering trends.
 Engineering knowledge and skills are strengthened by courses and projects that apply advanced engineering methods to solve practical problems.

-The Master of Science in Engineering (M.S.E.) program is minimum of 33 credits.
+Master of Science in Engineering (M.S.E.) program is a minimum of 33 credits.

 See the full course list.